Discover Yahoo! With Your Friends

 The problem with Singapore’s education system

 In a new column called "The Flip Side", local blogger Belmont Lay lets loose on local politics, culture and society in his weekly musings.
 To be taken with a pinch of salt and with parental permission advised.
-In his latest post, he talks about what's wrong with Singapore's education system.
+In his first post, he talks about what's wrong with Singapore's education system.

 Education Minister Heng Swee Keat has come out openly to say that a lack of drive in Singaporean students is worrying.